-The Conflict Resolution Certificate Program consists of a series of nine training sessions held on Tuesday evenings in Room 344 of the Student Services Building.
-Students must attend all nine sessions in order to receive a certificate of completion.
-The dates and topics for the training sessions are as follows:
+The Conflict Resolution Training Program consists of a series of nine training sessions held in Room 344 of the Student Services Building.
+The class will cover the following topics:

-(All will occur from 5:15pm-6:45pm, except the last session)
+(All will occur from 3:15-5 pm, except the April 15 session)

 - February 18